-Ancient African Traditions & Rituals
+Ancient African Traditions and Rituals.

-Congratulations to the staff of StellenboschUniversity and Tygerberg Hospital in Bellville, Cape Town.
-World’s first successful penis transplant carried out in South Africa.
+Congratulations to the staff of StellenboschUniversity and Tygerberg Hospital in Bellville, Cape Town; world’s first successful penis transplant carried out in South Africa.

-“Surgeons successfully attach donor penis to 21-year-old man whose own was amputated following a botched traditional circumcision ritual three years ago…”
+According to the news reports last week: “Surgeons successfully attach donor penis to 21-year-old man whose own was amputated following a botched traditional circumcision ritual three years ago…”

 How many young boys should die for us to pull the plug on this entire operation?
 Is 3000 enough?
 Is 1 good enough?

 “One person is worth a million of people.” ~ Re PLICC

 If rituals take the lives of our young ladies and young men or disable them in any way or form, why are we not discontinuing those traditions.
 If we do not protect our own, who will?

 Let us take brideprice (also called i-Lobola in South Africa where I’m from for example): it must be known that brideprice was set as a law during the feminine age when women were ruling the world.
 At the time Africa was leading the world’s civilization.
 This law of bride price was discriminatory towards poor men, as such in South Africa there are plenty songs which expressed that the beauty and worth of a man lie in his wealth.
 However today as we pass the masculine age of the European rule, it was clear that such a law of pride price became oppressive towards women; this is the reason why we must discern and adapt the times we live in to protect our generation from suffering.
 Laws have a way of coming back to bite you when you have lost power, we should remember that!